feed4love/basic_bank/README.md

 • (done) tests for field fee set to null on transactions (shall avoid null pointer exceptions managing nulls and maths.)

-• test transactional blocks between services.
+• (done) transactional propagation on services.

 • JPA annotation to link entities Account and Transaction.